DeathDoors/-SB-Basic-Twitch-Spam-Filter/README.md

 ## Instructions

--Import the string into StreamerBot
+- Import the string into StreamerBot
--Test trigger the Set globals
+- Test trigger the Set globals
--customize the action to your liking
+- customize the action to your liking